DavidSedman/workflow-exampl-react/README.md

-# workflow-exampl-react
+# workflow-example-react
-an example of a react application using workflow examples and good practices for docker
+An example of a react application using workflow examples and good practices for docker